bakaphp/kanvas-doc/companies.md

 ## Add User To Company

-The method addUserToCompany is used to add a user to a company.
-It recieves the id of the user and the id of the company.
+The addUserToCompany method is used to add a user to a company.
+It receives the id of the user and the id of the company.
 It returns a boolean.

 ```js
 Kanvas.companies.addUserToCompany(id: string, user_id: string): boolean